• Skip to primary navigation

 Instructions

-• Start by boiling whole milk (or the same amount of water if your prefer).
+• Start by boiling whole milk (or the same amount of water if you prefer).

-• Meanwhile, combine minute tapioca, sugar, both coconut flakes and coconut milk, and 1 can of sweetened condensed milk in a large heat proof bowl or pirex.
+• Meanwhile, combine minute tapioca, sugar, both coconut flakes, coconut milk, and 1 can of sweetened condensed milk in a large heatproof bowl or Pyrex.

 • Next, add the boiling milk or water and stir well until obtaining a homogeneous mixture.